Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 There are obviously a lot of laptops that meet the minimums you'd want, so the rest is about making sure you're comfortable using it.
 A good screen and a good keyboard are key in that.
-These days, you really souldn't settle for 720p screens (1368x768), so 1920x1080 (1080p) is about your starting point there.
+These days, you really shouldn't settle for 720p screens (1368x768), so 1920x1080 (1080p) is about your starting point there.

 **Pros:**

 * Cheapest, if you already have one usuable
-* Portable
+* Portable (laptop)

 **Cons:**